Betterment Review – Helping You Invest Better

 Pros & cons

+- Employment background.
 Betterment’s initial set-up process is a bit different than some of its competitors.
-I appreciate that they include an employment background questions in their initial information gathering process.
-Your employment status can have a drastic effect on your financial situation, so it’s important that your robo advisor understands where you’re coming from.
+I appreciate that they include employment background questions in their initial information gathering process.
+Your employment status can have a drastic effect on your financial situation, so your robo advisor must understand where you’re coming from.